About INSTITUT FÜR URIGE BAUKUNST

 About Café Kandl, Vienna, Austria

-A coffee house is for many people the favorite place to Rendez-Vous and socialization and a centuries-old institution in Vienna.
+A coffee house is for many people the favorite place to Rendez-Vous and socialization and a centuries-old institution in Vienna, Austria.
 But today’s coffee shops need a fresh and timeless look and architecture companies should adapt to the market’s needs.

 The new Café Kandl in Kandlgasse 12 in the 7th district shows us how it’s done!
 It combines a modern look with relaxation and a timeless vibe.